philipzae/xubuntu-hello/README.md

 ## TODO

-For the moment, even if the soft works, it is not finished.
-- We have to test it and fix bugs.
-- Make translations to distribute it in all the world.
+- Make more translations to distribute it in all the world.

 ## Links